 Petty crime such as pickpocketing and theft are common in urban areas of Mali.

-In the north of the country, armed banditry, kidnapping and carjacking occur.
+Armed banditry, kidnapping and carjacking occur, particularly in the northern regions.
 Four-wheel drive vehicles are often targeted.
 Bandits are active in all remote areas of the country.

-Bogus internet friendship, dating and marriage schemes are operating from some African countries, including Mali.
+Bogus internet friendship, dating and marriage schemes are operating from Mali.
 These scams typically result from connections made through internet dating sites or chat rooms.
-Once a virtual friendship develops, the Australian citizen may be asked by their friend or prospective marriage partner to send money to enable travel to Australia.
+Once a virtual friendship develops, you'll typically be asked by your 'friend' or prospective marriage partner to send money to enable them to travel to Australia.
 In some cases the relationship is terminated with very little chance that any funds can be recovered.
-In other cases, foreigners may be lured to Africa to meet their friend or prospective marriage partner and can become victims of crime including kidnapping, assault and robbery.
+In other cases, foreigners are lured to Africa to meet their friend or prospective marriage partner and become victims of crime including kidnapping, assault and robbery.

 Landmines and improvised explosive devices have been used in the north and north east of Mali.

-Given the prevailing security environment, avoid public transport.
-Road travel should only be considered if adequate security precautions are put in place.
+Banditry and other crime makes road travel dangerous.
 Driving at night is particularly dangerous as most roads are in poor condition.
 Driving conditions deteriorate further in the rainy season (June to September).

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Mali.